rgutzen/rgutzen.github.io/projects/index.md

 <!-- ![](/assets/rasterplot.png)
 ![](/assets/validation_results.png) -->

-## Collaborative Brain-Wave Analysis Pipeline
+## Collaborative Brain Wave Analysis Pipeline
 <p style="display:inline-block">
 <img src="/assets/img/slow_waves.gif" style="float:right" alt="" width="350"/>
 In the past decades, neuroscience excelled at accumulating a rich, heterogeneous landscape of datasets and methodologies.
 It poses, however, a new challenge to effectively leverage the benefits of such diversity by combining the insights from across experiments, studied species, and measurement techniques in order to build a cumulative understanding of brain function.